 A full set of guidelines for the leader of a Club Organised cruise, the Cruise Secretary or his nominated deputy, and all helms will be found in the Cruising Guidelines.
 For all other cruises the advice contained in this SOP is recommended best practice.
 These guidelines cover passage planning, completion of the 'Sign on Sheet', communication with the Shore Contact equipment to be considered.
 For some people this will be business as usual.
 For others, perhaps new to cruising, this may seem daunting.
 Do not be put off.
 Cruising is, potentially, a very enjoyable activity.
 Like any water sport, if carried out with a little common sense and planning, cruising can be hugely rewarding.

-The Cruising Programme can be accessed from the menu on the right ("More" for smart phone users).If you would like to know more about the popular cruise destinations or read about previous Club cruises then Login and select Cruise Navigation, Cruise Destination Map, Cruise Destinations or Cruise Reports from the side menu.
-The cruise report library includes some relating to the flotilla holidays undertaken by members of Seafarers to Greece, Croatia and Turkey.
+The Cruising Programme can be accessed from the menu on the right ("More" for smart phone users).If you would like to know more about the popular cruise destinations or read about previous Club cruises then Login and select Cruise Navigation, Cruise Destination Map, Cruise Destinations or Cruise Reports from the side menu ( via "More" for smartphone users).